vugn/vugn/README.md

 ## <h3 align="left">:star_and_crescent: Ayah of the Day</h3>

 <!-- AYAHADAY:START -->
-<sub>_The Night Journey_</sub><br>
+<sub>_The Forgiver_</sub><br>
-**Surah Al-Isra** (17: 33)
+**Surah Ghafir** (40: 37)

-> Do not take a ˹human˺ life—made sacred by Allah—except with ˹legal˺ right.
-If anyone is killed unjustly, We have given their heirs the authority, but do not let them exceed limits in retaliation, for they are already supported ˹by law˺.
+> leading up to the heavens and look for the God of Moses, although I am sure he is a liar.”
+And so Pharaoh’s evil deeds were made so appealing to him that he was hindered from the ˹Right˺ Way.
+But the plotting of Pharaoh was only in vain.

-— Shawwal 4, 1445H
+— Shawwal 5, 1445H
 <!-- AYAHADAY:END -->

 <br>